 The Mercedes-Benz GLK-Class is a compact luxury crossover based on the C-Class sedan.
-The GLK was given a comprehensive mid-cycle update for the latest model year that includes a more potent engine, a restyled exterior and the refined, upscale cabin it should have had from day one.
+The GLK was given a comprehensive mid-cycle update for the previous model year that included a more potent gasoline V6, a restyled exterior and the refined, upscale cabin it should have had from day one.

-Outside, the blocky look of the outgoing model is tempered by softer details including curvier headlights, a more rounded front grille and new taillamps.
+Outside, the blocky look of the outgoing model was tempered as part of the recent facelift by softer details including curvier headlights, a more rounded front grille and new taillamps.
 The lower front fascia now includes the de rigueur LED running lights, while imitation skidplates front and rear give the GLK a more traditional SUV look.

-The EPA rates the RWD GLK at 19 mpg in the city and 25 mpg on the highway, while the AWD model returns 19/24 mpg.
+Under the hood, the entry-level GLK350 features a direct-injection 3.5-liter V6 with 302 horsepower and 273 lb-ft of torque.
+In rear-wheel-drive form, the GLK350 is rated at 19 mpg in the city and 25 mpg on the highway, while the AWD model returns 19/24 mpg.